Skip to content

 @mention autocomplete

 Type @ in any chat input to surface the picker — @document, @context, @todo, @issue, @feature, or @symbol (LSP workspace-symbol).
-Mentions embed as [type:id "name"] tokens that the platform resolves server-side.
+Mentions embed as [type:id "name"] tokens the platform resolves server-side.

-Two complementary lenses on the same project:
+Two lenses on the same project:

-Activity Feed (Monitor container)
+Activity Feed (Monitor panel)

 Dashboard